 It is important to pay attention to safety and good form to reduce the risk of injury.
-A registered fitness professional can help you develop a safe, effective program.
+A registered exercise professional can help you develop a safe, effective program.

 To start, a typical beginner’s strength training program involves:

-- Beginning with one set of each exercise, comprising as few as five repetitions (reps), no more than twice a week.
+- beginning with one set of each exercise, comprising as few as eight repetitions (reps), no more than twice a week.

 Warming up before resistance training

 Before doing your strength training exercises, you need to warm up.
-Stretching and light aerobic exercise (such as walking, cycling or rowing) for about five minutes, and a few dynamic stretches.
+Start with light aerobic exercise (such as walking, cycling or rowing) for about five minutes, and a few dynamic stretches.
 Dynamic stretching involves slow controlled movements through the full range of motion.

 Advanced resistance training